+11th Grade Requirements

+English 11 Grade 11 1st and 2nd semesters 1 credit/semester English 11 emphasizes reading, writing, speaking, and critical thinking skills.
+Students delve into whole-class novels like The Hobbit and The Great Gatsby, honing narrative, persuasive, and informative writing.
+Debates, improvisational speaking, and film analysis are integral components, with a focus on refining close reading skills, vocabulary, punctuation, and grammar.

-Option #1 English 11 Grade 11 1st and 2nd semesters 1 credit/semester Option #2 DMACC Literature 151: World Literature Grade 11 1st semester 1 credit+3 college credits Admission recommendations: 3.5 overall GPA and 21 ACT English score Students will read representative literary works from 1650 to the present and develop an appreciation for and understanding of these works in their historical and cultural contexts.
-Students are expected to analyze works from diverse cultures of Asia, Africa, Europe, and the Americas.
-DMACC Literature 111: American Literature Grade 11 2nd semester 1 GHS credit + 3 college credits Admission recommendations: 3.5 overall GPA and 21 ACT English score Examines American poetry, prose, drama and fiction from the mid-1800s through contemporary writing, continuing the exploration of the history and development of American literature.
+DMACC Literature 151: World Literature 1 credit+3 college credits

+Admission recommendations: 3.5 overall GPA and 21 ACT English score Students will read representative literary works from 1650 to the present and develop an appreciation for and understanding of these works in their historical and cultural contexts.
+Students are expected to analyze works from diverse cultures of Asia.
+Africa.
+Europe, and the Americas.

+DMACC Literature 111: American Literature

+1 GHS credit + 3 college credits

+Admission recommendations: 3.5 overall GPA and 21 ACT English score

+Examines American poetry, prose, drama and fiction from the mid-1800s through contemporary writing, continuing the exploration of the history and development of American literature.
 Students study written works from a variety of genres, styles, racial and ethnic backgrounds and, through this critical survey, develop a deeper understanding of the main issues and movements shaping American culture in the first half of the twentieth century.
 Emphasizes major literary works and their social and cultural contexts.

-Option #3 AP English Literature & Composition/DMACC Lit 101 & 111 Grade 11 1st & 2nd semesters 1 credit/semester + 3 college credits/semester Admission recommendations: 3.5 overall GPA and 21 ACT English score A substantial summer reading assignment is required, and students are expected to take the AP Lit exam in May.
+AP English Literature & Composition/DMACC Lit 101 & 111 Grade 11 1 credit/semester + 3 college credits/semester

+Admission recommendations: 3.5 overall GPA and 21 ACT English score

+A substantial summer reading assignment is required, and students are expected to take the AP Lit exam in May.
 Students will not be allowed to transfer into this course once it has begun.

+MATHEMATICS

+Grade 9-12 Algebra 2 Prerequisite: Algebra I

+1st and 2nd Semester

+1 credit/semester

-MATHEMATICS Grade 9-12 1 credit/semester Algebra 2 1st and 2nd Semester Prerequisite: Algebra I If you are a year ahead in Math, you are eligible for Advanced Math
+If you are a year ahead in Math, you are eligible for Advanced Math

+1st & 2nd semesters

-Advanced MathGrade 10-121st and 2nd Semester1 credit/semesterPrerequisite:Algebra 2
+Advanced Math Grade 10-12 Prerequisite: Algebra 2 1st and 2nd Semester

+1 credit/semester